Problem Setup

 Connection to Weighted MLE

-If data are fixed, the policy gradient equals the gradient of the advantage-weighted log-likelihood:
+If data are fixed, the policy gradient equals the gradient of the -weighted log-likelihood.

 Thus, policy optimization ≈ adaptive MLE with dynamic weights .